List of Hong Kong national security cases: Tam Tak-chi (6 September 2020)

 Tam Tak-chi, nicknamed "Fast Beat", was the vice-chairman of the pro-democracy political party People Power.
 He was arrested by the NSD at his residence in Tai Po on 6 September 2020, and charged with "uttering seditious words" and disorderly conduct in public.
 He was denied bail on 17 September.
 On 3 December, a NSL judge was assigned to the sedition case, meeting a request by prosecution that was based on their argument that the slogans Tam had chanted, including "Liberate Hong Kong, revolution of our times", were subversive.
 As of that date, Tam faced a total of 14 charges, including for uttering seditious words, inciting others to knowingly take part in an unauthorised assembly, and holding an unauthorised assembly.
 The chief district judge had announced the appointment of an NSL judge for the case the previous day, saying this was to avoid any potential legal challenges based on ultra vires if a ruling in favour of the prosecution was to eventuate.

 It is reported that a female was arrested on the same day for shouting pro-independence slogans using a megaphone, accused of breaching the NSL.
 She was released on police bail.

 Tam was found guilty of 11 out of 13 charges on 2 March 2022.
 He was sentenced to jail for 40 months on 20 April.

 Lui Sai-yu (24 September 2020)

 Lui Sai-yu, a first year student at Hong Kong Polytechnic University who had joined the 2019 protests, was arrested on 24 September 2020 in Fanling along with his 49-year-old mother.
 Lui was charged with: possession of arms without licence, import of strategic commodities without licence, possession of offensive weapon; while his mother was bailed out by police.
 After dropping the alleged weapons offence, prosecutors charged Lui with inciting secession in April 2021 for spreading independence slogans, and with possession of offensive weapons with intent.
 Lui later agreed to plead guilty to the National Security offences but not to the offensive weapons charge.

-Two more were arrested by the NSD on 30 April 2021, likely to be in connection with this case.
-The 28-year-old male was arrested for inciting secession while the 22-year-old female for dealing in arms without licence.
-Both were not charged.

 On 27 April 2022, Lui pleaded guilty to the charge of selling weapons on Telegram and posting pro-independence messages.
 On 29 April, he was sentenced to five years in jail.
 Judge Amanda Woodcock had initially handed a sentence of three years and eight months, but persecution successfully appealed to the court to reconsider based on the minimum sentence of five years stipulated by the NSL for offences of a serious nature.
 Lui had not received bail.
 He appealed the verdict in July, but was rejected by the Court of Appeal on 30 November.
-In February 2023 it transpired that Lui had launched another bid to have his sentence reduced, at the Court of Final Appeal.
+In May, Lui was allowed to appeal for a sentence reduction at the Court of Final Appeal after having obtained a prerequisite certificate in April.
+The appeal was rejected in August, with a written judgement saying that Article 21 of the national security law, which set the minimum jail term for offences of a "serious" nature to five years, was mandatory.

+Lui was released on 24 January 2024.